Everest Base Camp Helicopter Trek

 The Everest Base Camp Helicopter Trek allows you to fully understand the famed Sherpas and their culture.
 Along the route, the traditional Sherpa villages and mountain settlements offer insight into the lives of the ethnic people.
 Along the trekking trail are mani-stone walls and little chortens with colorful prayer flags.
 It is a hiking experience that is both naturally and culturally lovely.

 Start the journey with a flight to Lukla Airport and then follow the trekking trail through various ethnic Sherpa villages on your way to the base camp.
 Visit places like Namche Bazaar, Dingboche, and Tengboche as you walk under the verdant alpine forests.
 Enter the Sagarmatha National Park, a popular national park in Nepal, and get the opportunity to catch rare glimpses of Khumbu’s endangered animals such as Danphe, Yaks, Himalayan Tahr, Musk Deer, and Snow-Leopard.
-Enjoy the rhododendron-lined path as you are accompanied by the distant views of Mount Everest.
+Enjoy the rhododendron-lined path as the distant views of Mount Everest accompany you.
 Feast your eyes on the sight of many prominent mountain peaks like the Ama Dablam, Lhotse, Nuptse, the Kongdi Ri, Thamserku, and Mt.
-Everest among many more as you trek along river valleys.
-Visit the famous vantage point of Kalapatthar as well from where you can get spectacular panoramic views of the entire Mount Everest massif.
+Everest, among many more as you trek along river valleys.
+Visit the famous vantage point of Kalapatthar, where you can get spectacular panoramic views of the entire Mount Everest massif.

-The Everest Base Camp Helicopter Trek then provides you with the option to board a helicopter and view the huge peak from above.
+The Everest Base Camp Helicopter Trek then allows you to board a helicopter and view the huge peak from above.
 The breathtaking beauty of the Khumbu area as seen from a helicopter is beyond description!
 The sensation of utter excitement and astonishment is unavoidable!
 Therefore, the Everest Base Camp Helicopter Trek is for you if you want to experience the traits and characteristics of the Khumbu with the added thrill of a helicopter ride.
 You are always guaranteed the greatest possible services.
-Prepare yourself for one of the most incredible hiking adventures of your life with us.
+Prepare yourself for one of your life's most incredible hiking adventures with us.

 Highlights of Everest Base Camp Helicopter Trek